NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Legal advisor to local authority

-During the strategy meeting specific consideration must be given to what information is to be shared with the parents and when.
-In addition, decisions about involving the child in discussions must also take place and consideration must be given to any relevant therapeutic work.
+During the strategy meeting, specific consideration must be given to what information is to be shared with the parents and when.
+In addition, decisions about involving the child in discussions must also take place, and consideration must be given to any relevant therapeutic work.
 The Paediatric Consultant or relevant senior clinician, for example CAMHS Consultant, is the lead health professional pertaining to the child’s health care.
-It is critical that all agencies work together in making and taking forward decisions about the future action recognising individual roles.
+All agencies must work together in making and taking forward decisions about the future action, recognising individual roles.

 If the referral is declined as not reaching the threshold for Children’s Social Care involvement and there is professional disagreement regarding the presenting concerns and/or the agreed management plan, multi-agency escalation processes should be followed.
 The Designated Professional’s for Safeguarding Children should be consulted, in line with LSCP conflict resolution or challenge procedures.
 The Designated Professional’s team also provide a valuable source of expert advice and support to health care professionals and colleagues from partner agencies.
 They can offer safeguarding supervision or facilitate professional discussions, particularly where the presenting issues are very complex